garrandall/popular-music-data/tracks/still-tippin--mike-jones-slim-thug-paul-wall.md

 Pimping four hoes and I'm packing four fours
 Blowing on the endo Game Cube Nintendo
-Five percent tint so you can't see up in my window These niggaz don't understand me cuz I'm Boss Hogg on candy Top down at Maxi's wit a big glock nine handy
+Five percent tint so you can't see up in my window These niggas don't understand me cuz I'm Boss Hogg on candy Top down at Maxi's wit a big glock nine handy
 Pieced up creased up staying dressed to impress
 Big boss belt buckle under my Mitchell and Ness